-Completion/Graduation Rate Report
+Completion/Graduation and Transfer Rate Report

-The CCC Graduation rate is defined as the proportion of full-time, first-time, degree-seeking students who enrolled at the beginning of the fall semester and subsequently completed a degree within 3 years or certificate program within 150% of the normal completion time.
-CCC's graduation rate for the Fall 2012 cohort is 11%.
+The graduation rate is the percentage of full-time, first-time, degree-seeking students who enrolled at the beginning of the fall semester and subsequently completed an Associate degree within 3 years or certificate program within 150% of the normal completion time.
+CCC's overall graduation rate for the Fall 2015 cohort is 16%.

-The CCC Transfer rate is defined as the proportion of full-time, first-time, degree-seeking students enrolling at CCC who subsequently transfer to another institution without a CCC award.
-These students are retained in the educational system.
-CCC's transfer-out rate for the Fall 2012 cohort is 38%.
+The CCC Transfer rate is the percentage of those students who subsequently transfer to another institution without a CCC award.
+CCC's overall transfer-out rate for the Fall 2015 cohort is 41%.
+(IPEDS 2018-19 collection)